tpoisot/ScientificComputingForTheRestOfUs/README.md

 ## Table of contents

-You can start each lesson by clicking on the links below.
+Clicking on the title of each lesson below will launch it in a new window.

 1. :notebook: [Lesson 1][l1binder] - using notebooks (approx. 10 minutes)
     - cells and states